darakcheev00/terra-test-contract/README.md

 # Warp Test Contract - Hydrating Messages

 This smart contract is designed to hydrate string messages by replacing variables with their respective values.
 The variable mapping (name: value) is provided by the user.
 All sub-messages of the main message, (base64-encoded and plaintext), are also hydrated.
+A CosmosMsg is returned containing the hydrated message.

 ## Smart Contract Messages